 By installing the 1km long cycle path within the central reservation - a first for Liverpool - the scheme’s aim is to improve cycle connectivity between south Liverpool and the city centre, with the plan to install a new Citybike station along the route.

-The new cycle path would also form an extension of a new 'green corridor' to Otterspool that is due to be delivered in the next 12 months.
+The new cycle path also forms an extension of a new 'green corridor' to Otterspool.
 The URBAN Green UP project has £3.4m of EU funding to install and test three ‘green corridors’ across the city, which was a key recommendation in the city council’s Strategic Green and Open Spaces Review.